 3. The UE-to-UE relay-1 and the UE-to-UE relay-2 decide to participate in the procedure.
 They broadcast a new Direct Communication Invite message in their proximity to the 5G ProSe Target UE.
 The Relay UE includes source UE info, target UE info and Relay UE info (e.g. Relay UE ID) in the message and use Relay's L2 address as the source Layer-2 ID.

-Editor's note: The need for the new Direct Communication Invite message is FFS in coordination with SA2.
+NOTE: The need for the new Direct Communication Invite message is not addressed in the present document.

 4. The 5G ProSe Target UE receives the Direct Communication Invite messages from UE-to-UE relay1 and UE-to-UE relay2 and selects UE-to-UE relay-2.
 It is assumed the PRUK of 5G ProSe Target UE is used as root for the PC5 security established with the UE-to-UE relay-2 thus the 5G ProSe Target UE sends another Direct Communication Request to the UE-to-UE relay-2 with PRUK ID or SUCI of Target UE, key freshness parameter and RSC to establish PC5 security as described in TS 33.503 [6].